aiven/devportal/docs/products/kafka/howto/fake-sample-data.rst

 Fake sample dataset
 ===================

-Learning streaming is way more fun with data, so to get you started on your Apache Kafka® journey we help you creating fake streaming data to a topic.
+Learning streaming is way more fun with data, so to get you started on your Apache Kafka® journey we help you create fake streaming data to a topic.

 ..
 Note::